Generic selectors

 Villa Park – Birmingham

-Before FA Cup semi-finals were moved to Wembley, many were held at Villa Park due to its central location in the country.
+Before the FA Cup semi-finals were moved to Wembley, many were held at Villa Park due to its central location in the country.
 If you speak to the majority of football fans in the UK, bringing them back to Villa Park would be a hugely popular move.

 Villa Park